speters33w/CSUGlobal_CSC320_PortfolioProject_VehicleInventory/jar/_readme.txt

 Run the program with the following command: java -jar VehicleInventory-1.0.jar

-Run the test pogram with the following command: java -cp VehicleInventory-1.0.jar TestAutomobile
+Run the test program with the following command: java -cp VehicleInventory-1.0.jar TestAutomobile